 The feather brow; this picture has been kindly provided by the very talented Tinklou86.
 She was inspired to re-create the feather brow look that’s been dividing opinion on social media.
 You can find her on Instagram here Tinklou86

 What is your opinion of the feather brow?
-Ciao for now makeup fans xx
+Ciao for now beauties xx